https://www.mble.org/ will undergo brief maintenance. 00:00

 General

-• The MEE, MPT and MBE are written by the National Conference of Bar Examiners (NCBE).
-Visit the NCBE web site for information about the components of the examination, subjects tested, and other states that administer the UBE.
+• The MEE, MPT and MBE (February 2026) are written by the National Conference of Bar Examiners (NCBE).
+Visit the NCBE web site for information about the components of the examination, subjects tested, other states that administer the Legacy UBE, and more information on NextGen UBE.

 • There is no limit on the number of times you can take the bar examination in Missouri.
 If you fail the exam, you may apply to retake the examination.